How to conduct a competitor analysis workshop

 Consider it a vital part of your digital product roadmap to analyse and understand these factors that you most likely already know.

 However, if you are starting a new website or working on an upgrade, the competitor analysis framework above will prove to be invaluable on decisions you may have not thought through.

-Competitor analysis should form part of your wider website strategy.
-And if you’re unsure where to start with that, our website strategy template could be a good starting point.
+Competitor analysis should form part of your wider website strategy and your digital agency should be able to guide you.
+But if you’re unsure where to start with that, our website strategy template could be a good starting point.